ksu-cs-textbooks/cis527/content/0-introduction/05-syllabus.md

 ### Instructor Contact Information
 * **Instructor:** Russell Feldhausen (russfeld@ksu.edu)
-* **Office:** DUE 2166, but I mostly work remotely from Kansas City, MO
+* **Office:** DUE 2184, but I mostly work remotely from Kansas City, MO
 * **Phone:** (785) 292-3121 (Call/Text)
 * **Website:** https://russfeld.me
 * **Virtual Office Hours:** By appointment via Zoom
-* **Instant Messaging:** #cis527 on https://chat.cs.ksu.edu
+* **Instant Messaging:** #cis527 on CS Rocket Chat (https://chat.cs.ksu.edu)

 #### Preferred Methods of Communication:

-* **Email:** I prefer students contact me via email for most course questions as it allows me to provide a clear and detailed response, as well as easily store and record communication for reference later.
+* **Piazza:** I prefer students contact me via Piazza for most course questions as it allows me to provide a clear and detailed response, as well as easily store and record communication for reference later.
 * **Chat:** Quick questions via Rocket Chat are welcomed, but understand that I may ask for a follow-up email if I cannot answer the question briefly.
 I will try to respond quickly if I am available, but messages sent while I am away may be missed.
+* **Email:** For questions outside of this course, email to russfeld@ksu.edu is preferred.
 * **Phone/Text:** _Emergencies only!_ I will do my best to respond as quickly as I am able.

 ### Prerequisites